tgodek/tgodek/README.md

 ![Android and Web developer](https://github.com/tgodek/tgodek/blob/main/my_banner.png)
 #### Android and Web developer

-Im a Computer Science Student from Croatia and in my free time i like to make Android and Web Apps.
-Currently im working on a TV Show recommendation App so that others and I dont miss out on new TV Shows.
+I'm a Computer Science Student from Croatia and in my free time i like to make Android and Web Apps.
+Currently working on a TV Show recommendation App so that others and I dont miss out on new TV Shows.

 Skills: KOTLIN/ REACT/ JS / CSS / NODEJS / MYSQL / MONGODB